artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 c.
 Is it possible to improve the loop's performance by reordering the code?
 Justify your answer and, if it can be improved, explain how you would modify the code and recalculate the CPI.

 d.
-OPTIONAL - Indicate the values of all data and control signals in the cycle where the ```add``` instruction is in the execution stage in the first iteration of the loop.
-Also, indicate which instruction is in each stage and explain the signals.
+OPTIONAL - Indicate the values of the main data and control signals in the cycle where the ```add``` instruction is in the execution stage in the first iteration of the loop.

 **SOLUTION:**